Raigyo/unity-3d-game-forest/Readme.md

 Canvas are used as overlay to display buttons and informations (GUI), with some scripting and EventSystem components, including tooltips.

 There are also many canvas in the forest/game scene.
-I used 'scale with screen size' rendering and anchors' to be sure that every elements fit on the screen according to the resolution.
+I used **scale with screen size** rendering and anchors to be sure that every elements fit on the screen according to the resolution.
 Several resolutions have been tested in the game pannel using the resolutions / aspect ratio selector.

 #### 3.1.5.
 Loader